 \subsection{Theory}

+Our optical derivation builds on classical Moir\'e theory, as established in prior textbooks~\cite{amidror2009moire,takasaki1970moire,kafri1990moire}.
 We illustrate the relationship between camera motion and Moir\'e fringe displacement for the one-dimensional two-layer grating structure.
 Consider two aligned gratings with spatial periods $p_f$ (front) and $p_r$ (rear).
-From standard Moir\'e theory~\cite{amidror2009moire}, their superposition produces fringes with beat period $p_m = p_f p_r / |p_f - p_r|$.
+From standard Moir\'e theory, their superposition produces fringes with beat period $p_m = p_f p_r / |p_f - p_r|$.
 A lateral relative shift $\delta$ between the layers displaces the fringes by $|\Delta x_m| = M |\delta|$, where $M = p_f / |p_f - p_r|$ is the \textbf{Moir\'e magnification factor}.

 In our structure the layers are rigidly fixed; the apparent shift $\delta$ arises from viewing-angle parallax.
 We analyze motion along the axis $x$ perpendicular to the grating lines (the only direction that produces fringe shifts).
-A camera at distance $D$ undergoing a lateral displacement $\Delta x_c$ sees an apparent layer shift $\delta = g \, \Delta x_c / D$.
+A camera at distance $D$ undergoing a lateral displacement $\Delta x_c$ sees an apparent layer shift $\delta = g \, \Delta x_c / D$, where $g$ denotes the gap between the two grating layers.
 Converting fringe displacement to \textbf{unwrapped phase} ($\Delta\phi = 2\pi \Delta x_m / p_m = 2\pi \delta / p_r$, where the $p_f$ and $|p_f - p_r|$ terms cancel) and substituting $\delta$ yields

 where the sign depends on coordinate convention and the factor $(1 + g/D)$ accounts for the rear grating's projected period on the front grating plane.